-It is recommended to provide an AVCL behind the plasterboard to protection against interstitial condensation.
-This can be either in the form of a foil backed plasterboard or a continuous AVCL membrane with joints sealed.
-In situations where an AVCL is omitted, a condensation risk calculation must be provided by the Clients Design Team to assess the build-up proposed, considering the location of the building, the buildings occupancy and purpose class.
+It is recommended to provide an AVCL between the steel frame and the PIR insulation to protect against interstitial condensation.
+In situations where an AVCL is omitted or where the AVCL is to be provided behind the plasterboard, a condensation risk calculation must be provided by the Clients Design Team to assess the build-up proposed, considering the location of the building, the occupancy and purpose class.